Approved by Council: November 2008

 - Physicians are advised, where possible, to provide the referring health-care practitioner with suggestions for alternative care provider(s) who may be able to accept the referral.

 - Physicians who maintain a waiting list of prospective patients must accept patients in the same order in which they were added to the list.

 - Physicians are advised to use wait-lists cautiously, and to manage patient expectations by clearly communicating the expected waiting period.

 Potential Exceptions to First-Come, First-Served Approach

-- Physicians must use their professional judgment to determine whether prioritization based on need is appropriate.
-In doing so, physicians must take into account the individual patient’s health-care needs, and any social factors, including education, housing, food security, employment, and income, that may influence the patient’s health outcomes.
+- Physicians must use their professional judgment to determine whether prioritizing or triaging patients based on need is appropriate, taking into account the patient’s health care needs, and any social factors, including education, housing, food security, employment, and income that may influence the patient’s health outcomes.

-10. Physicians should be aware that under the Code, the term ‘disability’ is interpreted broadly and covers a range of conditions.
+6. Physicians should be aware that under the Code, the term ‘disability’ is interpreted broadly and covers a range of conditions.
 ‘Disability’ encompasses physical, mental and learning disabilities, mental disorders, hearing or vision disabilities, epilepsy, drug and alcohol dependencies, environmental sensitivities, and other conditions.
 The Code protects individuals from discrimination because of past, present and perceived disabilities.

 8. For instance, introductory meetings and/or medical questionnaires may be helpful to identify a new patient’s needs and expectations, to disclose information about the physician’s knowledge area, to advise of after-hours coverage, or to determine whether the terms of the physician-patient relationship are acceptable to the patient.
 Further, introductory meetings may involve establishing expectations regarding adherence to a prescribed therapy.
 This may include, for instance, establishing a treatment agreement (e.g., narcotics contract) between the physician and the patient.